composer/composer/doc/05-repositories.md

 If your Subversion client is configured to store credentials by default these credentials will be saved for the current user and existing saved credentials for this server will be overwritten.
-To change this behavior by setting the `"cache-credentials"` option in your repository configuration:
+To change this behavior by setting the `"svn-cache-credentials"` option in your repository configuration:

 ```json
 {